dukagjinramosaj1/blockstarter4/README.md

 * Source Code and Documentation [8]
 * ~ 15 Pages PDF Report [8]
 * Participation in Update Meetings and Presentation [4]
 *As the supervisors mentioned in the kick-off everyone should be an active part of the group and participate in discussions during the update meetings.
-These meetings on Fridays are mandatory.
-As the 10-minute presentation cannot be held by everyone in the team, members who were not as active before can score by presenting.
-The supervisors would give us hints, who could hold the presentation.*
+These meetings on Fridays are mandatory.*